matuteiglesias/journal/content/Business/2025-01-05_Developed_Decision-Making_and_Personal_Growth_Stra.md

 ### Achievements
 - Identified the need for systems thinking in decision-making to minimize risks.
 - Highlighted the importance of reflecting on past decisions for personal growth.
-- Developed strategies for political challenges, including situational assessment and effective [[communication]].
+- Developed strategies for political challenges, including situational assessment and effective communication.

 ### Pending Tasks
 - Further exploration of specific aspects of decision-making systems for improvement.